Golden Hind: History

 Queen Elizabeth I partly sponsored Sir Francis Drake as the leader of an expedition intended to pass around South America through the Strait of Magellan and to explore the coast that lay beyond.
-The queen's support was advantageous; Drake had official approval to benefit himself and the queen, as well as to cause the maximum damage to the Spaniards.
+The queen's support was advantageous; Drake had official approval to benefit himself and the queen and cause the maximum damage to the Spaniards.
 This eventually culminated in the Anglo–Spanish War.
 Before setting sail, Drake met the queen face-to-face for the first time and she said to him, "We would gladly be revenged on the King of Spain for divers injuries that we have received."

 The explicit object was to "find out places meet to have traffic."
 Drake, however, acted as a privateer, with unofficial support from Elizabeth.
-The design of the Golden Hind was based on the Spanish built nao Victoria, the first ship to circumnavigate the world, and is described as a "mid-16th-century warship during the transition from the carrack to the galleon," and weighed about 120 tons.
+The design of the Golden Hind was based on the Spanish built nao Victoria, the first ship to circumnavigate the world, and is described as a "mid-16th-century warship during the transition from the carrack to the galleon," and measured about 120 tons.
 He first named his flagship Pelican, but renamed her Golden Hind on 20 August 1578 to honour his patron, Sir Christopher Hatton, whose family crest was a golden hind.
 He set sail in December 1577 with five small ships with a complement of 164 and reached the Brazilian coast in early 1578.

 On 1 March 1579, now in the Pacific Ocean, off the coast of Ecuador, Golden Hind challenged and captured the Spanish galleon Nuestra Señora de la Concepción.
-This galleon had the largest treasure captured to that date: over 360,000 pesos (equivalent to around £480m in 2017).
-The treasure took six days to transship and included 26 tons of silver, half a ton of gold, porcelain, jewellery, coins, and jewels.
+This galleon had the largest treasure captured to that date: over 360,000 pesos (equivalent to around £480 million in 2017).
+The treasure took six days to transship and included 26 tons of silver, half a ton of gold, porcelain, jewellery, coins and jewels.